Bloomberg Law: Graham & Walker Discuss Implications of CMS’ New Guidance on Nursing Home Visitation

 “CMS has made clear that visitation will be addressed as a part of the survey process,” they explain.
 “Visitation access will be scrutinized, and facilities are required to provide visitation unless there is an adequate reason to cease visitation related to clinical necessity for resident safety.
 As such, skilled nursing facilities must adhere to the current guidance while safely facilitating visitation to avoid negative survey results.”

-Graham and Walker ultimately suggest the use of visitor attestations to confirm visitor compliance with the core principles of infection prevention.
+They ultimately suggest the use of visitor attestations to confirm visitor compliance with the core principles of infection prevention.

 “Attestations should be executed by all visitors both before entry and upon exit from the facility,” they write.
 “The attestations should identify all elements of infection prevention and memorialize the visitor’s pre-visitation adherence to same.
 Visitors should also execute an informed consent form upon entry, which should include an assertion that the visitor is aware of the risk of contracting COVID-19 by virtue of visiting the community and, as noted above, agrees to compliance with infection prevention protocols.”